scaleoutsean/awesome-solidfire/README.md

 #### Syslog Forwarding

+- SolidFire (or NetApp HCI or eSDS)
-- Forwarding to external syslog target may be configured through one of the CLI or the API (see `SetRemoteLoggingHosts` method).
+  - Forwarding to external syslog target may be configured through the CLI or the API (see `SetRemoteLoggingHosts` method).
 Element uses TCP and the log may be forwarded to one or more destinations.
 Sample lines from the log are provided further below
   - VMware-based NetApp HCI surfaces Element storage cluster events and alerts to vCenter; if ActiveIQ is enabled, these alerts are also sent to ActiveIQ
+- mNode and NetApp Hybrid Cloud Control (HCC)
+  - There are two components: mNode logs (rsyslog) and HCC (Docker service, in the current version).
+Both can be configured to forward logs to external syslog target (TCP or UDP).
+Only the former can forward to multiple destinations.
+  - `GET /logs` from HCC may be used to obtain the logs of individual HCC services (containers), which Docker service currently does not forward.
+This could be coded into a "polling" script written in PowerShell or Python, for example.
+See the HCC API for more on using this API method

 #### Event Notifications